suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Section 6 of {{cose-hpke}} and the unprotected structure MUST contain the 'kid' and the 'ephemeral' parameter.

-The encrypted CEK and the ephemeral public key of the sender are generated as part of the HPKE algorithm, as described in Figure 2 of {{cose-hpke}} .
+To populate the SUIT_Encryption_Info structure the sender creates a CEK randomly.

-Finally, the firmware image is encrypted using the CEK with the selected algorithm.
+The CEK is used to encrypt the firmware image with the selected algorithm.

-The recipient decrypts the encrypted CEK, using two input parameters:

-- the private key skR corresponding to the public key pkR used by the sender.
+The HPKE SealBase function takes various input parameters, as explained in {{cose-hpke}}.
+The most important input parameters are the plaintext (CEK in our case) and the public key of the recipient.
+If successful, SealBase will return the encrypted CEK and the ephemeral public key.

-- the HPKE encapsulated key (i.e. ephemeral ECDH public key) created by the sender.
+The recipient receives the ephemeral public key and the encrypted CEK from the sender.
+It then uses the HPKE OpenBase function to decrypt the ciphertext (which contains the CEK).

-If the HPKE operation is successful, the recipient obtains the CEK and can decrypt the firmware.
+If the HPKE OpenBase function is successful, the recipient obtains the CEK and can decrypt the firmware.
 The decryption operation is shown in Figure 4 of {{cose-hpke}}.

 An example of the COSE_Encrypt structure using the HPKE scheme is